ctrlaltdeleon/infinitygauntlet/sql/mongodb-playlist/README.md

 5. Intro to Mocha Testing
 6. Saving Data to MongoDB
 7. Using ES6 Promises
+8. Robomongo
+9. Dropping a Collection

 ## Prereqs

 1. Have MongoDB installed, `package.json` will do the rest with `npm install`.
+2. Have Robomongo installed (renamed to Robo 3T).